 Exchange programs for outgoings

 The chemistry department – under which also the biochemists can plan an exchange – has several agreements with universities all over Europe (Swiss-European Mobility Programme SEMP - former Erasmus program) and worldwide (ISEP, other exchange partners), where our students can study for 1-2 semesters.
 For the pharmacy students, unfortunately only one SEMP university offers a program due to the fact that it is very difficult to find a suitable program that complies with the Swiss requirements in order to be able to pass the federal examination.
-Maybe you can verify with the succession university if they will offer such an exchange program.

 Often, the usually required 30 ECTS per semester in the chemistry and biochemistry study program, cannot be acquired during one semester abroad.
 This can lead to an extension of your studies in Bern.
 Should you be interested in such an exchange, the director of studies recommends that you plan the exchange for the 5th semester.
 First of all, you have acquired a good basic knowledge until then and second of all it is technically the most suitable semester for an exchange: you do not yet work on your bachelor thesis and in addition you could, if necessary, attend some more bachelor courses that are requird for the completion of your degree during the 7th semester, but at the same time already start with your master's program.
 Theoretically, it is therefore possible to not lose a semester while following an exchange program.